opendevstack/opendevstack.github.io/doc/getting-started.md

 ```

 You have to replace the private key with the key you created earlier and change
 other variables according to your environment.
+Be careful about the 2 spaces at the beginning of every line of the private key.

 Now execute the playbook: